The ecommerce industry was on a continuous rise in the last few years, but due to the COVID-19 pandemic, it surpassed levels not expected until 2025.

 Once you have relevant information about your visitors, you’ll need to segment your leads into different groups.
 And luckily, this is among the things you can automate.

 You can do this based on a few aspects such as their industry, the page through which they became a lead, or even personal information like age, gender, location, and other preferences.

 You can also track customers who frequently open your newsletters.
 They are more likely to be interested in buying from you.
 Those who don’t engage with your emails that much could receive other types of content to pique their interest.

 The segmentation process is a vital part of your marketing campaigns.
-According to Statista, people engage more with personalized materials, and a marketing automation tool will help you send more customized emails based on buyer’s actions.
+According to Statista, people engage more with personalized materials, and a marketing automation CRM will help you send more customized emails based on buyer’s actions.

 Online stores can implement automation workflows in different areas of their company to improve various processes, as we’re going to see next.

 A. Online advertising

 For an online store, a marketing strategy without workflow automation can be challenging to handle.

 So one of the main areas that you can benefit from marketing automation is ecommerce advertising.